morinlandon12/summer23-morinlandon12/lab_3/lab3/README.md

         ```{json}
         {"houses":[{
-        "MedInc": PositiveFloat,
+        "MedInc": float,
-        "HouseAge": PositiveFloat,
+        "HouseAge": float,
-        "AveRooms": PositiveFloat,
+        "AveRooms": float,
-        "AveBedrms": PositiveFloat,
+        "AveBedrms": float,
-        "Population": PositiveFloat,
+        "Population": float,
-        "AveOccup": PositiveFloat,
+        "AveOccup": float,
-        "Lat": confloat(le=43, ge=32.5),
+        "Lat": float,
-        "Long": confloat(le=-114, ge=-125)
+        "Long": float
         }]}
         ```

 Please note that the API /predict endpoint will only handle houses in the state of California, and will return an error for all other lat/long ranges.
-Additionally, errors will be returned for Median Income, Age of the House, Number of Rooms, Bedrooms, Population, and Occupancy if the inputs are not positive floats, an nested in a dictionary inside of a list whose key is "houses."
+Additionally, errors will be returned for Median Income, Age of the House, Number of Rooms, Bedrooms, Population, and Occupancy if the inputs are not positive floats, an nested in a JSON inside of a list whose key is "houses."
 For more information on this dataset, please refer to sklearn's documentation on the California housing dataset [here](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html).

 This API also allows users to pass their names to a /hello endpoint, which will return